enkidevs/curriculum/lua/roblox-studio/understanding-studio-ii/properties-interface-iii.md

 ## Practice

-I should focus on the ??? and Transform properties if I want to change the visuals of an object.
+I should focus on the Collision and ??? properties if I want to change the physics of an object.

-- Appearance
+- Parts
 - Data
-- Collision
+- Assembly
 - Pivot

 ---